jsimplicio/jsimplicio.github.io/_posts/2019-4-20-sharing-project-media-with-public-links.md

 <div class="problem-statement">
 	<h2>💪 The challenge</h2>
-	Researchers requested for the ability to share project data with colleagues outisde of dscout.
+	Researchers wanted to share project data bites with colleagues outside of their dscout team account.
 </div>

 ## Getting started with share links